The Rhythms We Keep Since My Mother’s Stroke

 DéLana R.A.
 Dameron is a writer and arts + culture strategist.
 She founded Red Olive Creative Consulting and Black Art Futures Fund, a philanthropic fund that supports small Black arts organizations.
 She divides her time between Columbia, SC and Brooklyn, NY. @delana_writes

 Enter your email address to receive notifications for author DéLana R.A.
 Dameron

-You have been added to the notification list for author DéLana R.A.
+Confirmation link sent to your email to add you to notification list for author DéLana R.A.
 Dameron

 More in this series

 “I am unmoored, my place not easily defined, my presence not immediately understood.”